 Mindfulness is great for the mind

 It’s no surprise that mindfulness also impacts our mind.
 Inside the brain is a region known as the hippocampus which is composed of grey matter that is essential for our functions of memory, learning, emotions, and motor skills.
 This grey matter is largely affected by our age, drug use, and even poverty.
 While all of these “stress factors” are known to reduce the amount of grey matter, practicing mindfulness has been proven to have the opposite effect.
 In a Harvard study, participants who engaged in an average of 27 minutes a day in meditation, showed an increase in grey matter in just eight weeks.
 Who knew getting smarter was so easy?

 Want to implement more mindfulness practices into your office?
 Here are five tips for where to start.

-Want more insights like these delivered straight to your inbox?
-Click here to subscribe!
+Want more insights like these?
+Fill out the form to the right to subscribe!